-The Positive Spaces Initiative (PSI) at OCASI is excited to announce 16 hours of facilitator lead training that addresses all components of service delivery within the Settlement Services for the Lesbian, Gay, Bisexual, Trans., Queer/Questioning (LGBTQ) communities.
-Now in its third phase the PSI continues to be funded by Citizenship and Immigration Canada (CIC).
-OCASI is seeking agencies that serve or have an interest in serving LGBTQ newcomers to participate in these exciting new trainings which are FREE-OF-CHARGE!
+The Positive Spaces Initiative (PSI) at OCASI is excited to announce 16 hours of facilitator-led training that addresses all components of service delivery within the Settlement Services for the Lesbian, Gay, Bisexual, Trans, and Queer/Questioning (LGBTQ) communities.
+Now in its third phase, the PSI continues to be funded by Citizenship and Immigration Canada (CIC).
+OCASI is seeking agencies that serve or have an interest in serving LGBTQ newcomers to participate in these exciting new trainings which are FREE OF CHARGE!

 Where do the trainings take place?

 Your agency hosts the trainings and the PSI provides all of the necessary training materials.

 What are the trainings?

 This module focuses on understanding the particular needs and realities of LGBTQ newcomers, and is appropriate if you are in the beginning phases of creating Positive Spaces in your agency.

 Focuses on deepening awareness and knowledge from the first module while building on any other training you may have undergone at an organizational and/or individual level, and using this synthesis of information to create organizational standards and best practices for LGBTQ service provision for newcomers within your agency.
 This module is appropriate if you are creating positive spaces within your professional environment and have continuously participated in similar trainings at all levels of your agency.

 New Module 3:

 Using the Ontario Human Rights Code (OHRC) as a framework, this newly designed training is specifically designed for management, and is intended to raise awareness about access as a human right, and support decision-makers in creating and supporting organizational changes.
 Through practical work and discussion, managers and board members will be better prepared for some of the staff resistance that can hamper organizational changes and present challenges.